cloudcreativity/ddd-modules/docs/guide/domain/events.md

 }
 ```

-### Dispatchers & Listeners

-This package ships with several concrete dispatcher implementations.

-These dispatchers are covered in the documentation
-for [domain event dispatching.](../application/domain-event-dispatchers) That chapter is in the application layer
-because it is that layer that coordinates the side-effects of domain events via driven ports.

-Our dispatcher implementations allow listener classes to subscribe to events.
-This is also covered in the linked
-chapter.

 ## Use Cases

-This section covers examples of typical use-cases for the consumption of domain events.
+This section covers examples of typical use cases for the consumption of domain events.

-### Domain Side-Effects
+### Domain Side Effects

 Use domain events to trigger side-effects in other entities or aggregate roots that are outside the scope of the
 aggregate root that raised the event.
 This ensures your entities remain encapsulated and free from dependencies on